Club Resources

 15-20 Minutes should be allotted for the business meetings.
 Group discussion following basic parliamentary procedure allows for 4-H youth to build their leadership skills.

-The program activity is the educational component of the club meeting.
-Youth are invited to share their project work, invited speakers and tours are all good program ideas.
+This is the educational component of the club meeting.
+Youth are invited to share their project work, invited speakers and attend tours.
 This portion of a club meeting should be limited to 40-50 minutes

 Monthly Ideas for Club Meetings